Denzel Curry: 2022–2023: Melt My Eyez See Your Future

+2024–present: King of the Mischievous South, Vol. 2

+In May 2024, Curry announced a new project by debuting a photo of cassette tape on his social media.
+In June, Curry announced the project was titled King of the Mischievous South Vol. 2 and debuted the lead single "Hot One" featuring TiaCorine & ASAP Ferg.
+The album is a sequel to Curry's third mixtape King of the Mischievous South Vol. 1 Underground Tape 1996 (2012) and was released on July 19, 2024.
+The song "Black Flag Freestyle" was subsequently released on June 21, 2024, as the second single.

+On October 30, Curry announced the mixtape would be re-released on November 15 as an album simply titled King of the Mischievous South with five additional tracks.
+He also released the single "Still in the Paint" featuring Lazer Dim 700 and Bktherula that day.
+On November 14, he released another single, "Got Me Geeked".
+He embarked on the Mischievous South Tour with guests Kenny Mason, 454, and Clip, from February 21, 2025 to July 9, 2025.

+Artistry

+Curry's music is influenced by a variety of artists, genres, and art forms.
+Some of his greatest sources of inspiration are anime, video games, and martial arts.
+Some musicians who have been credited with inspiring Curry include MF Doom, André 3000, DMX, Kanye West, the Roots, Kid Cudi, Nirvana, and Trick Daddy, as well as Southern hip hop in general.

+Curry is best known for his aggressive, raw sound, "gritty" lyricism, and high-energy music, but also praised for his versatility.
+He has been acknowledged as a figure who "helped pioneer" SoundCloud rap and called "an artist who pushes the boundaries of [hip hop]".

 Personal life

 On February 27, 2014, Curry's brother, Treon "Tree" Johnson, died as a result of complications after being tased by the police in Hialeah, Florida.
-Officers had responded to an emergency call made by a man claiming that Johnson was beating two dogs with a metal pipe.
+Officers responded to an emergency call made by a man claiming that Johnson was beating two dogs with a metal pipe.
 Officers then employed physical force, pepper spray, and a taser in an attempt to restrain Johnson.
 He succumbed to his wounds, and he ultimately died after being transported to Jackson Memorial Hospital.
 His family argued that the incident was a case of police brutality.
 Curry has spoken about Johnson's death and police brutality in interviews and in his music.
-One example of this is the lyric "Cops killing' blacks when the whites do the most," in his song "The Last."
+One example of this is the lyric "Cops killing blacks when the whites do the most" in his song "The Last".
+He also expressed this theme in his cover of "Bulls on Parade" by Rage Against the Machine.

-Curry always expressed his love for art, with many different comic books and anime shows inspiring him to draw.

-Until January 2017, Curry lived with XXXTentacion, Ronny J and other members of his C9 collective in Miami in the self-called ULT House.
-As he himself stated in an interview with Montreality, after he had broke up with his girlfriend, he painted his whole room, and to support him other people living in the ULT House drew all over their walls too.
-He has since lived in Los Angeles.

-In January 2021, Curry found out that he is related to St. Louis rapper Smino through the discovery of a shared uncle.
+In January 2021, Curry discovered that he is related to St. Louis rapper Smino through the discovery of a shared uncle.

+In 2022, Curry signed onto the Musicians For Palestine pledge, refusing to perform in Israel following the 2021 Israel–Palestine crisis.
+In November 2023, Curry signed an open letter calling for a ceasefire in the Gaza war and an end to the blockade of the Gaza Strip.